suve/LD25/README.md

   Encode sound effects to `.ogg` with this quality setting.
   The default value is `10`.

+- `--platform <auto, desktop, mobile>`
+  Controls whether the game should be built in desktop mode (keyboard focus, no touch controls) or mobile mode (touch, extra menus for accessibility).
+  The default value is `auto`, which resolves to `mobile` when building for Android, and `desktop` otherwise.

 - `--strip`
   Controls whether the built executable should be stripped of debug symbols.
   The default value is `false`.